Design-Inspis/chart-repo/README.md

 # Chart Module Distribution / CDN Source

+> Deprecation: Former WordPress theme copy/override workflow has been removed.
+Use the plugin (recommended) or generic HTML script tags with the CDN assets.
+Theme-based enqueue examples are no longer maintained.

-Drop-in bundle & datasets for WordPress theme or plugin integration.
+Drop-in bundle & datasets for portable WordPress plugin or generic HTML integration.
 Replace the files here to ship updates—no PHP or block edits needed after initial setup.

 ## Files
 - `chart-module.iife.js` – Global IIFE exposing `window.ChartModule.mount/unmount`.
 - `chart-data.json` – Primary multi-chart dataset (auto-loaded if present).
 - `chart-data.csv` – Fallback dataset (used only if JSON missing).
 Pipe `|` delimited labels.

-## Quick Start (Theme or Plugin)
+## Quick Start (Plugin or Standalone HTML)
-1. Copy this folder’s contents into your theme (e.g. `wp-content/themes/your-theme/`) or plugin asset directory.
-2. Enqueue the script (see examples below).
-3. Ensure dataset files sit in the same relative directory as the bundle.
+1. Enqueue the CDN scripts (module first, dataset second) in your plugin.
-4. Add a container `<div id="chart-root"></div>` (or custom selector) in your template / block output.
+2. Add a container `<div id="chart-root"></div>` in your render output.
-5. Call `window.ChartModule.mount({ selector: '#chart-root' })` after the script loads.
+3. Call `window.ChartModule.mount({ selector: '#chart-root' })` (or rely on Gutenberg block wrapper).

 ## Automated Builder Workflow
 This repository is populated by the sibling builder project `wp-react-chart-module-starter` which: